coq/coq/doc/sphinx/language/core/records.rst

 .. exn:: Cannot handle mutually (co)inductive records.

-   Records cannot be defined as part of mutually inductive (or co-inductive) definitions, whether with records only or mixed with standard definitions.
+   Records cannot be defined as part of mutually inductive (or coinductive) definitions, whether with records only or mixed with standard definitions.

 During the definition of the one-constructor inductive definition, all